MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-ide.md

 ms.workload:
   - "multiple"
 ---
-# Visual Studio overview
+# Welcome to the Visual Studio IDE

 The Visual Studio *integrated development environment* is a creative launching pad that you can use to edit, debug, and build code, and then publish an app.
 An integrated development environment (IDE) is a feature-rich program that can be used for many aspects of software development.
 Over and above the standard editor and debugger that most IDEs provide, Visual Studio includes compilers, code completion tools, graphical designers, and many more features to ease the software development process.

 Visual Studio is available for Windows and Mac.
 [Visual Studio for Mac](/visualstudio/mac/) has many of the same features as Visual Studio 2017, and is optimized for developing cross-platform and mobile apps.

-This article focuses on Visual Studio 2017 for Windows.
+This overview article focuses on Visual Studio 2017 for Windows.
 It introduces you to the basic features of the IDE.
 We'll walk through some things you can do with Visual Studio, including creating a simple project, using [IntelliSense](using-intellisense.md) as a coding aid, and debugging an app to see the value of a variable during the program's execution.
 We'll also take a tour of the various tool windows.

 ## Install the Visual Studio IDE